Runik-3/builder/README.md

 The quickest and easiest way to get started using Runik Builder is via the command line.

-### Get Wiki Info
+### `info`

-Validate a wiki url and retrieve some metadata about the contents of the wiki.
+Validate a wiki url and retrieve metadata describing the wiki.
+Takes a wiki url as its argument.

 #### Example